bgravenorst/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 teku validator generate --encrypted-keystore-enabled=false
 ```

-Specify whether to create encrypted V3 keystore validator and withdrawal keys.
+Specify whether to create encrypted BLS12-381 keystore validator and withdrawal keys.
 Defaults to `true`.

-Use [`teku validator generate --keys-output-path`](#keys-output-path) to specify the
+Use [`--keys-output-path`](#keys-output-path) to specify the output location of
-location of the encrypted or unencrypted keys.
+the encrypted or unencrypted keys.

+!!! important
+    Unencrypted keys are displayed on the console if the output location is not specified.

 #### eth1-deposit-contract-address